 “And that is?”

 “Armies,” Blushweaver said, folding her arms.
-“That one such as that should get command of five thousand Lifeless is, undoubtedly, a dire error in judgment.
-Particularly since I don’t have command of any.”
+“Why did one such as that get command of five thousand Lifeless?
+It’s obviously a dire error in judgment.
+Particularly since I don’t have command of any troops.”

-“Blushweaver,” he said with amusement, “you’re the Goddess of interpersonal relationships and affection.
+“Blushweaver,” he said with amusement, “you’re the Goddess of honesty, communication, and interpersonal relationships.
 Why in the world would you be given stewardship over armies?”

 “There are lots of interpersonal relationships related to armies,” she said.
 “After all, what do you call one man hitting another with a sword?
 That’s interpersonal.
 Besides, I’d be far more wise with my armies than Mercystar.”